Priw8/ECLplus/README.md

 # ECLplus
 ECLplus is a modification for Touhou 17 - Wily Beast and Weakest Creature.
-It's main goal is adding more instructions for ECL scripts.
+It's main goal is adding more functionalities for ECL scripts - this includes both custom instructions and custom variables.

 ## Usage
 ### Installation